- ACA Implementation & State Health Reform

 Visit the Patient 1st Handbook to learn more about that program.
 Further information on PCNA is available on the PCNA homepage, as well as in the original request for proposals.

-Federal Support: On May 31, 2011, the Centers for Medicare & Medicaid Services (CMS) provided the necessary 1915(b) waiver authority for the state to launch the Patient Care Netowrks of Alabama program in the second half of 2011.
+On May 31, 2011, the Centers for Medicare & Medicaid Services (CMS) provided the necessary 1915(b) waiver authority for the state to launch the Patient Care Networks of Alabama program in the second half of 2011.

 |Defining & Recognizing a Medical Home||